Leandro-Sciola/app.phar/README.md

 # PHP-phar
 Compile your PHP application to .phar file.

-1- To create the .phar file run the following command in the linux terminal:
+---

+During development, use the following command:

 debian@debian:~$ **php app/index.php**

+---

+To create the .phar file run the following command in the linux terminal:

+debian@debian:~$ **php app/phar.php**

+---

-2- To run the .phar file, run the following command:
+To run the .phar file, run the following command:

 debian@debian:~$ **php app.phar**